 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Your pet is more than an animal — it’s a member of your family.
-More than 90 million families in the United States have beloved, non-human family members.[1]
-Not surprisingly, then, pet expenditures totaled $136.8 billion in 2022, with almost $67 billion going toward vet care, medical supplies, and other products.[2]
+Nearly 87 million families in the United States own a pet.
+Not surprisingly, then, pet expenditures totaled $147 billion in 2023, with almost $38 billion going toward vet care and other products.[1]

 General and emergency vet care bills can be expensive, especially if they’re due to unexpected illnesses or injuries.
-Fortunately, pet owners have ways to cut down on out-of-pocket costs when caring for sick or injured pets.
+While there’s no such thing as free pet insurance, an accident-only policy can be a budget-friendly way to cut down on the out-of-pocket costs of caring for sick or injured pets.

 Alternatives to pet insurance